LinuxUser255/BashAndLinux/edit_cmds.md

 ```

-# use awk to find things in a file:
+# Use AWK to find things in a file:
 ```
 awk '/pttrnmatch /, /ptttrnmatch /' file.txt
 ```